AlexCalderwood/identification-of-ideotypes/README.md

 	- *output*:
 		`BO_output/`
 		- `{ECOTYPE}_hyperparam_model/`
-			- `opt_model.stan` : stan source for model used to infer max likelihood values for GP prior hyperparameters $\alpha$, $\rho$, $\sigma$.
+			- `opt_model.stan` : stan source for model used to infer max likelihood values for GP prior hyperparameters &alpha;, &rho;, &sigma;.
 			-	`opt_model.rds` : rstan compiled model of the above
 			-	`opt_hyperparams.csv` : optimal hyperparameter values identified by regularised maximum likelihood.
 		- `{ECOTYPE}_PCA_{SUFFIX}.csv` : summary table of the variance explained by principle components.
 Used to select the number of PCs for use.
 		- `{ECOTYPE}_stan.data_{SUFFIX}.RDS` : the data used for model fitting
-		- `{ECOTYPE}_q.values_{SUFFIX}.RDS` : the next $q$ proposed ideotype values as points in trait space.
+		- `{ECOTYPE}_q.values_{SUFFIX}.RDS` : the next *q* proposed ideotype values as points in trait space.
     <br><br><br>

 ### Simulation of causal SNP identification
 - **simSNP_inference.R** : Simulates linear gene-trait, and trait-trait relationships shown in Supplemental figure 6a.
-Infers statistical associations between simulated SNPs and traits as the strength of the trait-trait relationship ($\gamma$), and gaussian noise in the trait values is varied (to generate results shown in supplemental figure 6b).
+Infers statistical associations between simulated SNPs and traits as the strength of the trait-trait relationship (&gamma;), and gaussian noise in the trait values is varied (to generate results shown in supplemental figure 6b).
 	- *supporting script files*:
 	  - `simSNP_inference_functions.R` : utility functions for `simSNP_inference.R`.